M-Moeini/D2L-MUN-Grade-Filler/README.md

 - Ensure network stability and appropriate permissions before running the script to avoid interruptions in data entry.
 - Adjusting the 'SLEEP' parameter significantly to a lower values might lead to incomplete page loading, causing issues for Selenium in locating elements.
+- There is an exception handler for functions looking for student name and file name.
+If the function can not find the file or the student name it will goes to next iteration and will print the file or student name in the terminal.
+You should manually take care of these situatons.
+Usually happens with the names that have ' or -.
+-You can modify the column order in the excel file but should also modify the code in the `read_data` fucntion.

 ## Disclaimer